 One test set will will involve drawing 5 lines and recording how long it takes for those lines to be rendered completely in AR space.
-In case we do not hit this metric, we can further split this into two different categories.
+We aimed for an end to end latency of 1 second and a hardware latency of 150 ms. We achieved this metric with an end to end latency of 10 s and hardware latency of 8 ms.